Overview

 3

 This course introduces you to live event planning.
 Working with SAIT industry partners, you will develop a behind-the-scenes perspective on what is needed to plan successful events.
-You will also support on-campus and industry events by helping with event execution and observing event planning with SAIT industry partners.
+You will also support on-campus and industry events by helping with event execution and observing event planning in action with SAIT industry partners.

 3